getgrav/grav-learn/pages/01.basics/05.grav-configuration/docs.md

 param_sep: ':'                              # Parameter separator, use ';' for Apache on windows
 wrapped_site: false                         # For themes/plugins to know if Grav is wrapped by another platform
 reverse_proxy_setup: false                  # Running in a reverse proxy scenario with different webserver ports than proxy
+force_ssl: false                            # If enabled, Grav forces to be accessed via HTTPS (NOTE: Not an ideal solution)
+custom_base_url: ''                         # Set the base_url manually

 languages:
   supported: []                             # List of languages supported. eg: [en, fr, de]